Ekiti tightens security as Amotekun arrests 16 suspected bandits

 By Rotimi Ojomoyela

-Ado-Ekiti — The Ekiti State Amotekun Corps, Oye Local Government Command, has arrested 16 suspected bandits from Kwara State who were reportedly planning to migrate into Ekiti on Wednesday.
+The Ekiti State Amotekun Corps, Oye Local Government Command, has arrested 16 suspected bandits from Kwara State who were planning to migrate into Ekiti on Wednesday.

-The development was confirmed in a statement released to journalists by the Command’s Director of Information, Mr. Adeleye.
+This was contained in a statement signed and made available to journalists by the Command’s Director of Information, Mr. Adeleye.

-According to the statement, the suspects were spotted in large numbers with their cattle around Gede Farm settlement in Isan-Ekiti, causing panic in the town.
-This prompted reinforcements of Amotekun operatives from nearby outposts, who successfully apprehended the bandits in Oye Local Government Area.
+According to the statement, the suspects were spotted in large numbers with their cattle around Gede Farm settlement in Isan-Ekiti, causing panic and disrupting the community.

+The development prompted reinforcements from other Amotekun outposts to Oye, whose combined efforts led to the successful arrest of the bandits.

-During interrogation, the suspects admitted fleeing Kwara State due to ongoing anti-banditry operations there.
-They also confessed to involvement in cattle rustling, targeting local Kwara residents.
+During interrogation, the suspects confessed that they fled Kwara State due to the ongoing crackdown on banditry and admitted involvement in cattle rustling, particularly targeting cattle belonging to Kwara indigenes.

+A total of 16 suspects were apprehended, and items recovered from them included cash, seven Tecno phones.

-The arrested individuals have been handed over to the Rapid Response Squad (RRS) of the Ekiti State Police Command, Ado-Ekiti, for further investigation.
+The suspects have since been handed over to the Rapid Response Squad (RRS) of the Ekiti State Police Command in Ado-Ekiti for further investigation.

 Disclaimer